transkatgirl/Tapestry-Loom/README.md

 	- [ ] Predictability analysis using logprobs
 	- [ ] Statistical analysis of various metrics (model usage, text length, logprobs, number of branches, etc)
 	- [ ] Weave metadata
+- [ ] Support for [Standard Completions](https://standardcompletions.org) (after the specification is finalized)
+	- [ ] If the specification is not ready by v1, support for Standard Completions will be delayed to v2
 - [ ] Blind model comparison mode

 #### Tapestry Loom v2 plans